 Parkinson’s disease is a severe neurodegenerative disorder that can affect nearly all aspects of your daily life.
 About one million people in the United States are living as PD patients, and estimates suggest that nearly 60,000 Americans are diagnosed with Parkinson’s every year.
 The prevalence of Parkinson’s disease increases with age, and most PD patients are age 50 or older.
 Therefore, it is important to know the early warning signs of Parkinson’s disease.

 Parkinson’s disease can present a variety of signs and symptoms of various levels of severity.
-Knowing the difference between essential tremor and Parkinson’s can be very beneficial.
+Knowing the difference between essential tremors and Parkinson’s can be very beneficial.
 Tremors, characterized by involuntary shaking in your limbs, is one of the most common symptoms, but Parkinson’s disease can have a comprehensive effect on all of your muscle and motor coordination.
 This can result in rigidity, poor posture, slow movement, and general problems with movement and motor coordination.
 However, implementing regular exercise and lifestyle changes can help to keep your limbs and muscles active and limber to support your movement.
-Read on to learn more about some simple coordination exercises for Parkinson’s patients.
+Read on to learn more about some simple coordination exercises for Parkinson’s patients to incorporate into their daily activities.

-Walking also allows for plenty of variation based on how you are feeling and what you are comfortable with in your exercise regimen.
-You can go at your own pace.
+Walking also allows for plenty of variation based on how you are feeling and what you are comfortable within your exercise regimen.
+You can go at your own pace and intensity.
 You can use a treadmill or otherwise find a level path at your park, or you can add some challenge by walking somewhere with different elevations to really get in that strength training.
 To really get your blood pumping, you can go for a light jog or alternate between jogging and walking for your exercise routine.
 Make sure you stay safe and bring someone along during your exercise program for support if you need it.

 Whether you cycle outdoors or set up a stationary bike indoors, cycling is another great low-impact exercise program.
 Similar to walking, cycling works out the muscles in your legs and back, but it also focuses more on your thighs and core, which can further support your balance and coordination.